-per Plan Participant \$1,450 per Calendar Year per Family Unit \$2,900 per Calendar Year
+per Plan Participant \$1,350 per Calendar Year per Family Unit \$2,700 per Calendar Year

-The Prescription Drug copayment amounts for the Retail, Specialty and Mail Order Pharmacies listed below will apply to the separate Prescription Drug maximum out-of-pocket amount until this amount shown above has been met; thereafter, covered Prescription Drugs will continue to be payable subject to 100% (not including ineligible charges, such as Prescription Drug dispense as written (DAW) penalties) for the remainder of the Calendar Year.
+Once the Medical deductible has been met for the Calendar Year, the Prescription Drug copayment amounts for the Retail, Specialty and Mail Order Pharmacies listed below will apply to the separate Prescription Drug maximum out-of-pocket amount until this amount shown above has been met; thereafter, covered Prescription Drugs will continue to be payable subject to 100% (not including ineligible charges, such as Prescription Drug dispense as written (DAW) penalties) for the remainder of the Calendar Year.
 The Prescription Drug maximum out-of-pocket amount will not apply to the Medical Maximum Out-Of-Pocket Amount as shown in the Schedule of Benefits.